 Consider company AMD; it has a bid of 100 shares at $9.95, and an ask of 200 shares at $10.05.
 Unless a buyer meets the asking price or a seller meets the bidding price, a trade doesn’t happen.

-Suppose Dan places a market order to buy 100 shares of AMD.
-As a market order, this means he’s willing to pay the current market price.
+Suppose a trader places a market order to buy 100 shares of AMD.
+As a market order, this means they are willing to pay the current market price.
 Thus, the bid price would become $10.05, and the shares are traded until the order is filled.
 Furthermore, once the 100 shares are traded, the bid will revert to $9.95, as it’s the next highest bid order.

 We Need to Talk About Slippage